thisdougb/thisdougb.github.io/_posts/2017-01-12-rotate-passwords-ansible-hashivault.md

 vault write auth/ldap/groups/developer policies=developer
 ```

-With the above authentication configuration, we have an Ansible task to authentication against HashiVault and retrieve a token to be able to read the existing stored mysql password.
+With the above authentication configuration, we have an Ansible task to authentice against HashiVault and retrieve a token to be able to read the existing stored mysql password.

 ```
 # file: roles/mysql-rotate-pw/tasks/main.yml